uea-teaching/computer-vision-2022/lectures/epipolar.md

 :::

 ::: notes
+We have talked a lot about coplanarity and how it has helped us so far.

-all of these elements are in the epipolar plane.
+**All** of these elements are in the epipolar plane.

 :::

 ## In the Epipolar Plane {data-auto-animate="true}